Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Foreplan: Efficient Forward Planning

-Example~\ref{ex:crv} illustrates that we need only four buckets regardless of the domain size of $M$.
-We now formalize the state representation: \begin{definition}[State Representation] We create one CRV $S_i$ for each (maximal) clique in the relational cost graph, counting the corresponding PRVs in the clique.
+Example~\ref{ex:crv} illustrates that we need only eight buckets in a histogram regardless of the domain size of $M$ and $Y$.
+The number of buckets depends on the range values of the PRVs and not on the domain sizes.
+We formalize the state representation, which is a set of CRVs per (maximal) clique in the relational cost graph: \begin{definition}[State Representation] For counting the corresponding PRVs in a clique, we create one CRV $S_i$ for each (maximal) clique in the relational cost graph.
 For a single propositional RV in the relational cost graph, we use the RV for $S_i$ instead of a CRV.
 A \emph{state} assigns a value to each $S_i$.
 The resulting \emph{state space} is the set of possible states.
 We denote the \emph{state space} by the tuple $(S_i)_i$, which contains one CRV (or RV) per clique. \end{definition}

-We give the representation of the state space for Example~\ref{ex:epidemic}: \begin{example} As the vertices are not connected in the relational cost graph, the state representation is $(\#[Sick(M)],\#[Travel(M)],Epidemic)$. \end{example}
+We give the representation of the state space for Example~\ref{ex:epidemic}: \begin{example} As the vertices are not connected in the relational cost graph, so the state representation is $(\#[Sick(M)]$, $\#[Travel(M)]$, $Epidemic)$. \end{example}

-We prove that our state representation exactly covers $\mathbf{S}$: \begin{theorem} The representation in Definition~\ref{def:state-representation} is correct. \end{theorem} \begin{proof}[Proof Sketch] Given groundings for the state PRVs, we derive the histograms for the CRVs by counting the assignments for each parfactor.
-Given a representation as defined in Definition~\ref{def:state-representation}, we reconstruct, for each parfactor, the groundings of the PRVs by extracting the counts from the CRVs and instantiating the respective parfactors.
+The relational cost graph in Example~\ref{ex:epidemic_relational_cost_graph} tells us that we can count the number of healthy persons separately from the number of travelling persons.
+In particular, Foreplan does not store which sick persons are travelling, since this information is irrelevant.
+We prove that our state representation is correct, i.e., retains the same semantics, namely exactly representing $\mathbf{S}$ of a ground MDP: \begin{theorem} The representation in Definition~\ref{def:state-representation} is correct. \end{theorem} \begin{proof}[Proof Sketch] Given groundings for the state PRVs, we derive the histograms for the CRVs by counting the assignments for each parfactor.
+Given a representation as in Definition~\ref{def:state-representation}, we reconstruct, for each parfactor, the groundings of the PRVs by using the counts from the CRVs to instantiate the respective parfactor.
 We provide a full proof in Appendix~\ref{appendix:state-representation}. \end{proof}

 To advance through an action to the next state, the action now has to use the same state representation, i.e., the action is specified on the counts for all PRVs of the current state for all parfactors the action is mentioned in: